 Lay of the land

-“It’s pretty overwhelming and humbling,” Emmerling told BP on being approached for his new role.
+“It’s pretty overwhelming and humbling,” Emmerling told Baptist Press on being approached for his new role.
 “It’s an unbelievable privilege and nothing I’ve aspired to.”

 As a native Michigander, he’s uniquely aware of the state’s needs and ministry landscape.
 Diversity from a large Hispanic population has become even more pronounced with growing Arabic communities in urban areas.
 Rural areas have their own set of ministry needs.
 The Upper Peninsula is one of the most sparsely-populated regions of the country and sometimes it’s easier to drive there by going through Chicago and Milwaukee.